section-engineering-education/engineering-education/content/articles/security-threats-of-nfts-and-possible-solutions-hardware-wallet/index.md

 status: publish
 published: true
 url: /security-threats-of-nfts-and-possible-solutions-hardware-wallet/
-title: Security Threats of NFTS and Possible Solutions Hardware Wallet
+title: Security Threats for NFTS and Possible Solutions
 description: This article will illustrate step-to-step threats on NFTs and implement proper possible solutions to protect their NFT.
 author: joseph-kinyua
 date: 2022-06-11T00:00:00-14:50